Lime mortar was developed by ancient Egyptians and used extensively in building the Roman Empire, it is steeped in rich history.

 Lime Mortar Composition

 A lime mortar is made using traditional lime, sand and water.
-Traditional lime can be grouped into two broad categories; air lime (non-hydraulic limes, those that set when exposed to air) and water lime (hydraulic limes, those that set when immersed in water).
+Traditional lime can be grouped into two broad categories; air lime (non-hydraulic limes, those that set when exposed to air) and water lime (hydraulic limes, those that rely moisture/water to aid setting).

 - Natural Hydraulic Lime (NHL) (Water Lime, Hydraulic)